jzabroski/Home/Quotes/README.md

 > Fulton's Folly

+> The broader the base, the higher the peak.

+> We are living in an era of woke Capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism. - Clay Routledge

 > Simplicity is a force multiplier. - Jonathan Edwards

 > If you want many things in your life, live a long time.
 Simple. ~ (James) Kurt Dew